statelyai/xstate/docs/recipes/react.md

 Our recommended approach for managing global state with XState and React is to use [React Context](https://reactjs.org/docs/context.html).

-> There are have two versions of 'context': XState's [context](../guides/context.md) and React's context.
+> There are two versions of 'context': XState's [context](../guides/context.md) and React's context.
 It's a little confusing!

 ### Context Provider